yatesco/seafile-docs/deploy/shibboleth_config.md

 SHIBBOLETH_ATTRIBUTE_MAP = {
     "eppn": (True, "username"),
 }

+ENABLE_SHIB_LOGIN = True
 ```

 In the above configuration, the Shibboleth attribute `eppn` (short for Edu Person Principal Name) is mapped into Seahub's username.
 You can use other reasonable Shibboleth attribute returned by your IdP for username.
 The username should have format similar to an email address.

 ## Verify

-After restarting Apache and Seafile services, when user visit https://seafile-shib.example.com/, he/she will be redirected to the IdP authentication page which is configured in your SP config file.
+After restarting Apache and Seafile services, you can then test the shibboleth login workflow.